 "This might be a Syrah to stash in your cellar for up to a decade.
 Right now, it’s jammy and sweet in berries, currants, licorice and teriyaki beef, and seems abrupt and rustic.
 But the tannins are fantastic, and the acidity is just fine.
 Give it a good five years."

 "Opaque ruby.
 Primary and highly expressive, displaying scents and flavors of black and blue fruits and violet, with notes of vanilla and mocha and a hint of cracked pepper.
 Chewy tannins add shape and grip to a long, smoky finish, which echoes the mocha note.
 Packs a serious punch and would be a great companion to grilled beef or lamb."

 —Josh Raynolds (May/June 2011)

 This product ships to the following states:

-Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Louisiana, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, New York, North Carolina, Ohio, Oregon, South Carolina, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, Wyoming
+Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Illinois, Iowa, Kansas, Louisiana, Maine, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, Ohio, Oregon, South Carolina, Tennessee, Texas, Vermont, Washington, West Virginia, Wisconsin, Wyoming